SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 UPDATE dbtab FROM TABLE @( VALUE #( ( comp1 = ... comp2 = ... )
                                     ( comp1 = ... comp2 = ... ) ) ).

+"Excursion: Constructor expression with VALUE and BASE "The example assumes selecting an entry from a database, modifying it, and "updating it again, but the non-modified entries shall remain unchanged.
+SELECT SINGLE * FROM dbtab WHERE key = ...
+INTO @DATA(read_line).
+UPDATE dbtab FROM @( VALUE #( BASE read_line comp2 = ... comp4 = ... ) ).

 "-------------------------- SET addition --------------------------
 "Changing values of specific fields without overwriting other, non-specified "fields